Grantseekers FAQs

 Who Makes the Grant Decisions?

-Foundation staff review proposals and conduct preliminary research, including site visits if necessary.
-The Foundation’s Community Programming Committee then considers requests and submits recommendations to the full Board of Governors for final approval.
+Foundation staff reviews all submitted grant applications and conducts preliminary research, including site visits if necessary.
+The Foundation’s Community Programming Committee meets several times a year to review grant applications and determine which applications receive funding.
+Larger requests are submitted as Committee recommendations to the full Board of Governors for final approval.
 If your organization applies to our Letter of Intent process and the application is denied, you must wait 12 months from the date of the denial before applying to that same process again.

 Who is Eligible to Receive a Grant from the Foundation?